63% is National Park

 1500km northwest of the mainland, the stunning tropical paradise of Christmas Island is known as the ‘Galapagos of the Indian Ocean’ and is Australia’s best-kept secret.
 Just 16km wide, this tiny green jewel is a surprisingly diverse wonderland of experiences – more than enough to fill a week, which is our recommended stay.

-Daily guided tours are included!
-Our knowledgeable, friendly guides will collect you from your eco-chalet and show you the diverse natural wonders of this unique island.
-What you’ll see depends on the weather and how long you stay: bookings for 4+ nights for example, include a great snorkel boat tour.
+Daily guided tours are complimentary!
+Our knowledgeable, friendly guides will collect you from your eco-chalet and take you to the diverse natural wonders of this unique island.
+What you’ll see depends on the weather and how long you stay: bookings for 4+ nights include a snorkel boat tour.
 If a certain day’s activities don’t spark your interest, are outside your abilities or you’d rather just relax back in your eco-chalet for the day instead, that’s fine too, we’ll drop off lunch and there’s some beautiful local walks you can do yourself.

 On the Land

-One week isn’t long enough and guests even returned to experience different seasons.
+One week isn’t long enough and guests sometimes return to experience different seasons.

 Australia’s best-kept secret